D4rkS1nN3r/Rebel_Squ4d_VanillaExtended/README.md

 # BigQuotaOperation
- ### The purpose of the modpack is to expand vanilla mechanics, add horror and fun moments, and make gameplay more challenging.
-And some bugs fix.
+ #### The purpose of the modpack is to expand vanilla mechanics, add horror and fun moments, and make gameplay more challenging.
+ HUD has been redesigned to display information in a more convenient and informative way.
+Some bugs have been fixed.
+Added insanity mechanics where you can hear/see hallucinations.
+Masks now speak in your friends' voices (or your voice).
+Added horror sounds.
+And in between quotas, you can relax in the casino!